Skip Navigation

 3.1.2 Ontario Energy Board

-In Ontario, the cost for transmission and distribution of electricity to a customer is charged separately from the commodity price of electricity.
-The OEB typically regulates the cost of transmission and distribution service, while the commodity cost of electricity is determined in the IESO’s real-time wholesale market.
-In addition, the provincial government has imposed on most electricity customers an additional charge known as the Global Adjustment.
-The Global Adjustment rate is typically inversely related to the IESO market price of electricity, and usually the lower the market price the higher the Global Adjustment rate.
+In Ontario, the cost for transmission and distribution (delivery) of electricity to a customer is charged separately from the commodity price of electricity.
+The OEB typically regulates the cost of transmission and distribution services, while the commodity cost of electricity is determined in the IESO’s wholesale spot market.
+In addition, the provincial government has imposed on most electricity customers an additional charge known as the “Global Adjustment.”
+The Global Adjustment is typically inversely related to the IESO market price of electricity, such that the lower the market price, the higher the Global Adjustment rate and vice versa.

 3.2 Market creation and Ontario Hydro’s successor corporations

 Until 1998, the Ontario electricity sector was dominated by Ontario Hydro, a provincially owned company that integrated generation, transmission, system planning, electrical safety and rural and remote distribution functions.
-In 1998, Ontario Hydro was separated into five companies, each provincially owned, including: Ontario Power Generation Inc., which assumed Ontario Hydro’s generation assets; Hydro One Inc., which assumed the transmission and rural distribution businesses of Ontario Hydro; and the IESO, which assumed responsibility for administering the electricity markets in Ontario and for directing the operation of Ontario’s transmission grid.
+In 1998, Ontario Hydro was separated into five entities, each provincially owned, including: Ontario Power Generation Inc., which assumed Ontario Hydro’s generation assets; Hydro One Inc., which assumed the transmission and rural distribution businesses of Ontario Hydro; and the IESO, which assumed responsibility for administering the electricity markets in Ontario and for directing the operation of Ontario’s electricity transmission grid.

 The Ontario government merged the OPA and the IESO into one entity operating under the IESO name, effective January 1, 2015.